-In your browser, navigate to the service you want to stream on, whether it be Twitch, YouTube, or Mixer.
+In your browser, navigate to the service you want to stream on, whether it be Twitch or YouTube.
 Sign up for an account.
 When you enter a username, be sure to choose something that represents you and the content you're streaming, as this will be a part of your link.

 Fill out the rest of the information the service needs from you, like your email and date of birth, and submit.
 Most streaming services will ask you about your favorite games once you're registered in an attempt to figure out what you like to watch and what you might end up streaming.